jhpyle/docassemble/_docs/helloworld.md

 there are any errors.

-If the publishing was successful, then at the bottom of the page describing your package, you should see a message that the package now exists on [GitHub].
+If the publishing was successful, then at the bottom of the page describing your packaged Steward, you should see a message that the packaged Steward now exists on [GitHub].

 ![PyPI Info]({{ site.baseurl }}/img/playground-packages-github-published.png)

-If you click the link, you can see what the package looks like on [GitHub]:
+If you click the link, you can see what the packaged Steward looks like on [GitHub]:

 ![GitHub Repository]({{ site.baseurl }}/img/github-helloworld-repository.png){: .maybe-full-width }

-Now, on the **docassemble** menu, you can go to Package Management and [install] the package using its [GitHub] URL.
+Now, on the menu, you can go to Package Management and [install] the packaged Steward using its [GitHub] URL.

 ![GitHub Install]({{ site.baseurl }}/img/update-package-github.png)